mbed-ce/mbed-ce-dot-dev/docs/upload-methods.md

 This uploader uses STMicroelectronics' official upload and debugging tools for its ST-LINK programmers.
 The upload tool can be obtained from the standalone [STM32CubeProg package](https://www.st.com/en/development-tools/stm32cubeprog.html), but for the GDB server you need the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)(3.3GB) or [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html)(1.7GB), which includes both programs.

-In my testing, STM32Cube is at least 5 times faster than PyOCD at uploading code to the chip, so if you have a large program it might be worth taking the time to set up.
+In my testing, STM32Cube can be up to 5 times faster than PyOCD at uploading code to a chip, so if you have a large program it might be worth taking the time to set up.
 Also, its debugger seems to be considerably faster at things like setting breakpoints and single-stepping through code.

 If you need the *programmer only*, you can install the relatively lightweight STM32CubeProg application.
-Once installed, find the `STM32_Programmer_CLI` executable in its install dir and pass the `-DSTM32CubeProg_PATH=<path to STM32_Programmer_CLI>` argument to CMake to point to it.
+Once installed, find the `STM32_Programmer_CLI` executable in its install dir and pass the `-DSTM32CubeProg_PATH=</path/to/STM32_Programmer_CLI>` argument to CMake to point to it.

 If you need the programmer and the debugger, you must install the whole STM32CubeIDE or STM32CubeCLT.
 If you installed to the default install location, CMake should find it automatically.
 If not, set the `STM32CUBE_IDE_PATH` or `STM32CUBE_CLT_PATH` variable to point to the IDE or CLT install dir, which CMake will use to find the other tools.
 Note that on Macs this needs to point to the IDE dir inside the app package, e.g. `-DSTM32CUBE_IDE_PATH=/Applications/STM32CubeIDE.app/Contents/Eclipse`.